mkbabb/parse-that/docs/tranches/B/coordination/CONSTELLATION.md

 ## Current receipt

 Value formation is independently admitted with zero execution credit.
+Parse-that P1 reconciliation is complete at `69f72f7`; P2 is active and P3,
-Parse-that formation is not admitted: P1→P2→P3, isolated every-subject proof, and formation Clean A/B remain open.
-The root receipt reported at SHA prefix `060995` is `P.exec.PB1-order-ack`: an execution-phase acknowledgment of future execution order/authority.
-It feeds private freeze only after formation admission, does not feed P1, and supplies no formation, candidate, consumption, proof or release credit.
+isolated every-subject proof, and formation Clean A/B remain blocked.
+The root receipt reported at SHA prefix
+`060995` is `P.exec.PB1-order-ack`: an execution-phase acknowledgment of future execution order/authority.
+It feeds private freeze only after formation admission and supplies no formation, candidate, consumption, proof or release credit.
 V.L1/V.L5 remain blocked on the exact release chain above.
 Parse-that's held S7 accepted-M2 96-name terminal/sequence/recovery CI-lows are 10.405× matched,
 11.285× raw-internal, 10.257× consumer-result, 20.569× late, 12.894× failure
 and 39.532× diagnostic failure; every corresponding 753-name low exceeds 75×.
 The compiled `.result` surface remains pruned; immutable recovery entries and nested evidence are collected once into an O(1) run builder and the consumer seals only the outer list.
+Recursion, unordered residual-overlap and performance, complete shaped products, and remaining P2 planes are open.
+Value-owned stylesheet
-Recursion, unordered performance and generic CSS-leaf formation planes remain open.
-Value-owned stylesheet recovery and live Value/JSON receipts are later execution work.
+recovery and live Value/JSON receipts are later execution work.
 The producer edge remains **RED** and `NO RELEASE`.
+U's reported +21.3% to +45.4% production JSON range has no raw log in its manifest and is unsealed.
+P2-L seals a later unchanged-production RED run at +82.7% against the 15% guard.
-The unchanged production JSON point guard is now RED across four fresh U-boundary runs at +21.3% to +45.4% against its 15% guard.
-U changes no production source, but the failure is not waived and supplies no formal credit.
+Private prototype changes cause neither production result; no failure is waived or supplies formal credit.

 S8 adds no consumer or API edge.
 Generic recursion is correctness-green but only 1.212–1.331× on the 96-leaf success/result planes; the narrow